 Your store and exchange customer financial data on your websites, you need to be PCI Compliant.

 Your traffic should always be encrypted, therefore the need for an SSL certificate.

 Need proactive security?
 Perform a Penetration Testing and install a web application firewall.
-Penetration testing will help in finding all the major application vulnerabilities which could have been used by Hackers for forceful entry.
+Penetration testing will help in finding all the major application vulnerabilities which Hackers could have used for forceful entry.
 Application firewall will filter out the bad traffic and pass good traffic to your website.
 It will also help you in fixing vulnerabilities virtually thereby providing you the buffer time to fix it in the code itself.

 Source Code scanning.
 Helps to nip the problem in the bud, but is time-consuming and can take a lot of time to be fixed.

 Signing up with a security vendor and deploying security solutions is too expensive, my business can’t afford it.
 Can your business afford a cyber attack?

 An organization’s average data breach cost is $5.4 million.
 Now try saying, you are saving money.